SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/docs_style_guide.md

 sidebar_label: Docs Style Guide
 ---

-You can write content using [GitHub-flavored Markdown syntax](https://github.github.com/gfm/).
+## Content Guidelines

+**Link to someone else's documentation when you can.** If you want to give information that isn't specific to AssemblyLine, try to find documentation that is being maintained by someone else.
+If it's something about Trello, try to find the Trello documentation.
+For Github, try to find Github documentation.
+Same for docassemble.
+Their projects will do a much better job keeping up to date than you can.
+Only make new documentation when the existing documentation doesn't exist or is not enough.

 ## Markdown Syntax

-To serve as an example page when styling markdown based Docusaurus sites.
+You can write content using [GitHub-flavored Markdown syntax](https://github.github.com/gfm/) when styling markdown based Docusaurus sites.

 ## Headers